hyundai-robotics/doc-hi6-sdk/tml/3-Hi6-controller-install.md

 - If you execute hi6_tp right away, <U>TP600</U> will be executed.

-- The <U>TP630</U> is the actual target model of Hi6 TP.
+- The <U>TP630</U> is the actual target model of ${cont_model} TP.
 Therefore, to properly execute this, you need to run TP630 by inputting '-layout=k' through commands.

 <b>TP630</b>&nbsp;![](../_assets/image_81.png)